runpod/tql/README.md

 For optimal performance:
 1. Use `Prepare()` for queries that will be executed multiple times
 2. Cache prepared statements when possible
+3. Consider using context cancellation for automatic cleanup of prepared statements
-3. Profile your specific use case to make informed decisions
+4. Profile your specific use case to make informed decisions

 The small overhead added by TQL is typically justified by the benefits of:
 - Compile-time type checking
 - Automatic field mapping
 - Reduced potential for runtime errors
 - Improved maintainability
+- Automatic resource cleanup